Magnetic signatures of pressure-induced multicomponent superconductivity in UTe$_2$

-The observation of two anomalies in $C_p(T)$ of UTe$_2$ accompanied by signatures interpreted to indicate time-reversal symmetry breaking (at ambient pressure and magnetic field), in samples grown by the chemical vapor transport (CVT) technique, led to the proposal that SC1 possesses a multicomponent chiral order parameter \cite{Hayes-junk-science,KapitulnikPhysRevB.105.024521}.
-However, subsequent measurements on a new generation of higher quality samples, grown in a molten salt flux (MSF) of NaCl and KCl, did not reproduce these results, exhibiting instead a singular sharp transition in $C_p(T)$ \cite{PhysRevMaterials.6.073401MSF_UTe2,Aoki_UTe2review2022,ajeesh2023fate} consistent with measurements on the highest $T_c$ CVT specimens \cite{Rosa2022}.
-Furthermore, a recent study that observed no discontinuity in the shear elastic moduli of single- and double-transition samples on cooling through $T_c$ argues strongly against the scenario of a multicomponent order parameter for the SC1 phase \cite{theuss2023singlecomponent}.
+Some first-generation UTe$_2$ samples displayed two heat capacity anomalies at ambient pressure and in zero magnetic field, prompting the proposal that SC1 possesses a multicomponent chiral order parameter \cite{Hayes-junk-science,KapitulnikPhysRevB.105.024521}.
+However, subsequent measurements on next-generation, higher quality samples instead exhibited a single sharp transition in $C(T)$ at ambient pressure \cite{PhysRevMaterials.6.073401MSF_UTe2,Aoki_UTe2review2022,ajeesh2023fate,Rosa2022}.
+A multicomponent order parameter in SC1 is expected to cause discontinuities in the elastic shear moduli.
+Absence of such discontinuities at $T_c$ in both single- and double-transition samples probed by ultrasound argues strongly against the scenario of a multicomponent order parameter for the SC1 phase \cite{theuss24}.